Slashdot Asks: Have You Switched To Firefox 57? - Slashdot

 Congrats Firefox dev team!
 You've made it so much like chrome that there's no longer any reason to use it!

+Which is.. to keep using Firefox?
+Firefox's WebExtensions API offers more [mozilla.org] than Chrome's does [mozilla.org] (see the browser comparison tables).
+The claims that Firefox is a "Chrome clone" are silly.

+uBlock Origin works better [mozillazine.org] in Firefox 57 than possible in Chrome (gorhill [github.com] is the developer of uBlock Origin).
+Firefox's webRequest API was extended [hackademix.net] for NoScript's use (and it will use it when it gets released in a couple of days [hackademix.net]).

 Unfortunately yes and then back.
-(Score:2)
+(Score:4, Interesting)

 Firefox updated itself to 57 and made tabs impossible to see again.